iranzo/iranzo.github.io/content/pages/redken-en.md

 Only for admin user in groups or for individuals against the bot

+- `/reload_admins`: Uses telegram API to find admins and populate the `admin` variable for commands that require admin access.

 ### Karma

 - `/skarma word=value` will set specified word to the karma value provided.